 - Community and technical college students who desire to transfer to a competitive university bachelor's degree program in a high-tech field when they are prepared.
 The Associate of Science degree programs and the Associate of Arts (alternatively named Associate of Arts and Sciences or the Direct Transfer) degree programs provide good preparations for these students.
 Those programs incorporate and encourage the building of four-year university oriented mathematics, science, and critical thinking foundations.
 Competitive students in these programs can apply to enter the Dual Admission program after their freshman year at participating community colleges.

 - Working professionals trying to keep current with evolving and emerging technologies.
-The Institute allows and encourages non-degree seeking working professionals to take courses at the Institute on a regular or occasional basis.
+SET allows and encourages non-degree seeking working professionals to take courses at SET on a regular or occasional basis.
 Their presence as a peer student is beneficial to degree seeking students as well.
 The Institute also has part-time lecturers who are working professionals with unique expertise teaching courses that complement those of the regular full-time faculty.
-Other valuable continuing education courses are available through the KeyBank Professional Development Center.
-The Institute offers a regular noon time lecture series that is of interest to the community of working professionals, as well as the students and faculty.
+Other valuable continuing education courses are available through the Professional Development Center.
+SET offers a regular lecture series that is of interest to the community of working professionals, as well as the students and faculty.

 - Industries and community organizations that can benefit from partnering with a community of university faculty and students.
-The Institute is proactive in building partnerships with industry and the community to create quality internships for its students, provide research collaboration opportunities with faculty and students, and promote technology transfer of faculty research.
-The Institute also provides lectures and conferences in partnership with the community to disseminate knowledge and to encourage and support economic development.
+SET is proactive in building partnerships with industry and the community to create quality internships for its students, provide research collaboration opportunities with faculty and students, and promote technology transfer of faculty research.
+SET also provides lectures and conferences in partnership with the community to disseminate knowledge and to encourage and support economic development.